-Many consider this the holy grail of SEO, but it is quite challenging to obtain.
-We are looking to help manage this process for bankruptcy attorneys going forward, but I’d like to explain how it works in case you’d like to do it on your own.
-For this, you would set up a Google My Business account, which I definitely recommend.
+At Ascend, we are researching whether it makes sense to help bankruptcy attorneys manage their Google maps ranking.
+Regardless, I’d like to explain how to rank on the Google Maps Local 3-Pack in case you’d like to do it on your own.
+To start, you would set up a Google My Business account, which I definitely recommend.
 You can have people provide reviews on this website.

 So, how do you rank in the Google Local Business 3-Pack to get bankruptcy leads?
 Our hypothesis is that it’s a combination of the following:

 - The number of reviews and the ratings of those reviews

 - Where you are located in relation to the searcher

 You may not get many bankruptcy leads from word of mouth referrals from customer to customer because many people don’t talk to friends and family about debt issues.
 That said, you may receive bankruptcy leads from other attorneys that do not practice bankruptcy law.

 For example, a family attorney helping a couple through a divorce may need a bankruptcy attorney to refer people to.
 You could set up a relationship where you would send family-related legal matters in exchange for bankruptcy leads.

 There’s a variety of ways that you can do this, and some may also opt for some sort of paid arrangement in accordance with 11 U.S. Code § 504 – Sharing of compensation.